P-singh25/MICB475_24W2_Team_2/Meeting_minutes/Feb 14.md

 ### Research question:

-What is the spatial microbial difference in separate organs at various time points throughout the ICT treatment in mice?
+What is the spatial microbial difference in separate organs at various time points throughout the ICT treatment in mice with melanoma?

+### Aim 1
+1. Look at microbiome differences in different organs using Alpha diversity.